-- Yes, and the upper age is 18 (may not equal or exceed age 19).
-If yes, provide the Lead Agency definition of physical and/or mental incapacity: The OEC's definition of physically and/or mentally incapable of self-care is: (a) a physical handicap or health impairment that causes chronic or acute health problems such as a heart condition, orthopedic impairment, tuberculosis, asthma, epilepsy, cerebral palsy, leukemia, or congenital abnormality that has been diagnosed by the physician; (b) an intellectual incapacity or spectrum disorder as diagnosed by a physician, pediatrician, or psychologist; and (c) a behavioral or emotional disturbance, maladjustment or developmental delay that causes the child to exhibit marked and inappropriate behaviors or characteristics over extended periods that has been diagnosed by a psychologist, psychiatrist, or other clinically trained or state certified mental health professional acting within his or her scope or practice.
+The upper age is (may not equal or exceed age 19).

+If yes, provide the Lead Agency definition of physical and/or mental incapacity:

+The OEC's definition of physically and/or mentally incapable of self-care is: (a) a physical handicap or health impairment that causes chronic or acute health problems such as a heart condition, orthopedic impairment, tuberculosis, asthma, epilepsy, cerebral palsy, leukemia, or congenital abnormality that has been diagnosed by the physician; (b) an intellectual incapacity or spectrum disorder as diagnosed by a physician, pediatrician, or psychologist; and (c) a behavioral or emotional disturbance, maladjustment or developmental delay that causes the child to exhibit marked and inappropriate behaviors or characteristics over extended periods that has been diagnosed by a psychologist, psychiatrist, or other clinically trained or state certified mental health professional acting within his or her scope or practice.

+c.
+Does the Lead Agency allow CCDF-funded child care for children ages 13 and older but below age 19 who are under court supervision ((658P(3); 658E(c)(3)(B))?

+'''

+[ ] No

+[x] Yes

+The upper age is (may not equal or exceed age 19).

+18

+'''

-- c.
-Does the Lead Agency allow CCDF-funded child care for children ages 13 and older but below age 19 who are under court supervision ((658P(3); 658E(c)(3)(B))? - 🗆 No - Yes, and the upper age is Click or tap here to enter text. (may not equal or exceed age 19). - d.
-How does the Lead Agency define the following eligibility terms? - i. "residing with": means living with on a regular basis, including taking meals together and sleeping in the same home. - ii. "in loco parentis": means a person with whom the child lives who is responsible for the day-today care and custody of the child when the child's parent by blood, marriage, adoption or court order is not performing such duties. - 3.1.2 Eligibility criteria: Reason for care - a.
-How does the Lead Agency define the following terms for the purposes of determining CCDF eligibility?
+- d.
+How does the Lead Agency define the following eligibility terms? - i. "residing with":

+means living with on a regular basis, including taking meals together and sleeping in the same home.

+ii. "in loco parentis":

+means a person with whom the child lives who is responsible for the day-to-day care and custody of the child when the child's parent by blood, marriage, adoption or court order is not performing such duties.

-- i.
-Define what is accepted as "Working" (including activities and any hour requirements): Means employment in one or more jobs as an employee of another individual, a partnership, corporation or self-employment for which compensation is paid in the form of earned income. - ii.
+- 3.1.2 Eligibility criteria: Reason for care - a.
+How does the Lead Agency define the following terms for the purposes of determining CCDF eligibility? - Define what is accepted as "Working" (including activities and any hour requirements): Means employment in one or more jobs as an employee of another individual, a partnership, corporation or self-employment for which compensation is paid in the form of earned income. - ii.
 Define what is accepted as "Job training" (including activities and any hour requirements): Means enrollment in and regularly attending classes or compliance with the mandatory employment services requirements of the TANF program, including being available for work, reporting for interviews, attending group or individual orientation sessions and satisfactory participation in employment service activities.
 The OEC is interested in working with DSS and DOL to assess the costs and benefits of expanding the definitions to align with other federal programs, such as WIOA and the SNAP Education and Training programs. - iii.
 Define what is accepted as "Education" (including activities and any hour requirements): Education must meet employment services activities such as, GED, adult education, and technical/vocational secondary school leading to a diploma or certificate, and higher education as approved by the Office of Early Childhood and the Department of Labor.
 In addition, the OEC recently submitted an amendment to Conn.
 Gen. Stat.
 Section 17b-749 in Substitute House Hill No. 6558 to expand the eligibility for the State Subsidy Program, Care 4 Kids, by allowing the use of ARPA funds for child care services for families where the parent or caretaker is enrolled in a high school equivalent diploma program, workforce training or higher education programs.